 Unlike most similar vehicles, both versions of the 4×4 systems this generation of X5 uses are reliable.
 The only notable weak spot is the transfer case, which sends the power from the engine to the front wheels.
-These can break in some extreme situations, such as driving very aggressively on harsh and demanding terrains.
+These can break in extreme situations, such as driving aggressively on harsh and demanding terrains.
 However, this only affects vehicles with manual transmissions, as automatics can smooth out erratic driver inputs.

-Many X5 models had a sunroof, whose size and complexity can cause several issues if owners neglect them.
+Many X5 models have a sunroof, whose size and complexity can cause several issues if owners neglect them.
 Mechanisms operating the sunroof require regular cleaning and lubrication; otherwise, they may jam and bend out of shape.
 Another potential issue is rubber seals around the sunroof, which wear out and rain into the cabin.
 When checking the sunroof, buyers should ensure it moves smoothly and that there are no stains on the surrounding upholstery.

 We would choose between older E53s with V8 engines or LCI models with gasoline six-cylinder units with everything considered.
-Both engines are highly reliable and easy to work on, which is an essential key upside on older vehicles.
+Both engines are highly reliable and easy to work on, an essential key upside for older vehicles.
 This gives them an edge over newer V8 engines and those from IS models, which are more complex.
 Diesel engines are a suitable alternative for drivers aiming at fuel economy and who don’t mind rougher engine sound.